Espresso-Aficionados/website/recommendations/midrange-machines.md

 **The Not So Good:**
  - Small service boiler, so you may run out of steam power if doing multiple drinks back to back.
 Recovery time is short because of its small size, but something to keep in mind.
 - Only one pump, so dispensing hot water and brewing simultaneously is not recommended (or necessarily possible).
-- The stock tamper is a crappy nylon one, which isn't really forgiveable at this price point.
+- The stock tamper is a crappy nylon one, which isn't really forgivable at this price point.

 ### Ascaso Steel Duo PID ($1625 US)